Skip to Main Content

 Textbooks

-Bertrand Library will not borrow required course textbooks for student use.
+Bertrand Library does not borrow required course textbooks for student use.
 Students having trouble affording their textbooks should contact Financial Aid for assistance.

 Damages

 All pre-existing damages to ILL items will be noted by ILL staff before going out to patrons.
-Items that are returned to Bertrand Library damaged (water damaged, torn or marked pages, spine damages) will be subject to whatever policies the lending library has set for damaged items, which may include replacing the item.
+Items that are returned to Bertrand Library damaged (water damaged, torn or marked pages, spine damages) will be subject to whatever policies the lending library has set for damaged items, which may include paying for a replacement copy of the item.
 Normal wear and tear from use is generally acceptable.
 Patrons are expected to treat borrowed items with care and refrain from writing in or highlighting text in borrowed books.
 Sticky notes are acceptable.

 Rare item requests